OpenSocket/socketcluster-client-ruby/README.md

 # socketcluster-client-ruby
 A Ruby client for socketcluster.io

-Refer examples for more details :
+Refer below examples for more details.

 Overview
 --------